munich-quantum-software/portable-mlir-toolchain/README.md

 # Portable MLIR Toolchain

-This repository provides pre-built MLIR binaries, which can be installed using [`setup-mlir`](https://github.com/munich-quantum-software/setup-mlir/).
+This repository provides pre-built MLIR binaries.

+## Installation

+For installation instructions, please refer to the [`setup-mlir`](https://github.com/munich-quantum-software/setup-mlir/) repository.
+The repository provides

+- an action for setting up MLIR in GitHub Actions and
+- installation scripts for setting up MLIR locally.

 ## Build Scripts